 Scott Straight was named to his current position of vice president of Project Engineering in April of 2017.
-He has more than 30 years of experience in the electric and natural gas utility industry.
+He has 38 years of experience in the electric and natural gas utility industry.
 Straight’s responsibilities include overseeing the Project Engineering, Real Estate and Right of Way, and Facilities Project groups for LG&E and KU.